Animalize World Tour: Reception

 Linda Moleski, a reporter from Billboard, who had attended the performance in Uniondale began her review by noting that the theatrics had not been toned down, but had toned down in appearance.
 She praised the concert as a 'powerful metal fury', but said she was disappointed from the performance of "Heaven's on Fire" as it was delivered more weakly and harshly.
 She pointed out the strong connection with both the audience and the players, even praising the uncluttered stage.

 Jeff Bunch, a correspondent from The Spokesman-Review was not impressed from the band's performance in Spokane, stating that they were nothing more than a 'play-it-loud-and-say-it-crude' band and suggested that 'if the rumors that rock 'n roll died, it was true.
 He criticized that the band were strutting around on stage in a graphic matter while Stanley spent more time telling stories than singing - while noting the band having the audience on their feet throughout the whole performance.
 He concluded his review by stating that the band's success was relied on playing music loud and throwing in many theatrics as possible.
 He however, claimed that the opening act played to a better-than-average reception.

-Setlist
+Set lists

-These are example setlists of what was performed during the tour on each leg, but may not represent the majority of the tour.
+These are example set lists of what was performed during the tour on each leg, but may not represent the majority of the tour.